 A patience-testing parable more akin to the muddled “Desert Moon” than helmer’s acclaimed “Eureka,” Shinji Aoyama’s “Eli, Eli, Lema Sabachtani?” reverberates with screeching sounds but can’t find any emotional resonance.
-Jumbling futuristic plague drama, pic goes on aural attack mode so often that auds may wish a mute button was installed on their armrests.
-Beautifully rich lensing won’t be enough to overcome “fests only” warning signs.
+Jumbling futuristic plague drama with half-hearted detective tribute, pic goes on aural attack mode so often that auds may wish a mute button was installed on their armrests.
+Beautifully rich lensing in the service of a maddeningly elliptical tale won’t be enough to overcome “fests only” warning signs.

 Late autumn, 2015: The world is in the grips of a mysterious virus, nicknamed the Lemming Syndrome because those infected develop a depression so strong they commit suicide.
 Musicians Mizui (the ubiquitous Tadanobu Asano) and Asuhara (Masaya Nakahara), of the post punk group Stepin Fetchit, may have found a way to alleviate the disease’s symptoms through dissonant sound.

 Business exec Miyagi (Yasutaka Tsutsui), whose granddaughter Hana (Aoi Miyazaki) is suffering from the illness, hires detective Natsuishi (Masahiro Toda) to locate the two musicians in the hope they can at least temporarily stop her urge toward self-destruction.
 Climactic scene resembles nothing so much as a tedious music vid, with an equal amount of superficiality disguised as catharsis.